AyushSood03/audio-group-CMSC473-673-project/code/README.md

 `experimental_code` Contains all the code pushed to GitHub that was not used in our final dataset generation.
 Mostly pushed for sharing purposes.

 `gama` Contains code used to run GAMA model.

+`llama_variations` Contains code and datasets used for label enhancing the VLM generated labels